Top 17 Chicken Predators & What To Know

 - Paw prints

-What you can do about it: If a mountain lion is a threat (which is unlikely, but possible, in a suburban or urban setting), make sure your coop is strong and that all of your wiring is both durable and firmly attached.
+What you can do about it: If a mountain lion is a threat (which is unlikely, but possible, in suburban or urban areas), you’d want to reinforce your coop and ensure that all of your wires are both durable and firmly attached.
 Hardware cloth is preferable to chicken cloth.
-Also make sure the roof of the coop is secure, as mountain lions can jump very high.
+Installing higher fences around your property can also dissuade these predators from entering and killing your chickens.
+Mountain lions can jump very high.

 #13.
 The Criminal: Coyote